vtudorache/utf8/README.md

 platform-specific wide characters (that is, UTF-32 on Unix and UTF-16 on Windows).
 The functions `utf8_to_local` and `utf8_of_local` convert to and from the local character set (code page).
-If the current locale setting use UTF-8 these functions are not needed.
+If the current locale uses UTF-8 these functions are not needed.
 They work however on Unix (and Linux) allowing the use of UTF-8 in an application even when the local code page is ISO/ANSI.